 The Signature of Tango

 Music plays a critical role in tango.
-Lousy, unfamiliar, outlandish and non-tango music has never produced a beautiful tango.
+Mediocre, unfamiliar, eccentric, and non-tango music has never produced a beautiful tango.
 Well-performed tangos are all danced to excellent classic tango music, which is an inspiration indispensable for bringing the dancers’ skills into full play.
 Good classic tango music excites the dancers, stirs up their emotions, kindles their creativity, generates synergism, and leads to what the Argentinians call duende, an elated state in which the dancers perform exceptionally well.
 Without good music, there is little scope for even a master’s abilities.

 There are tens of thousands of tango songs available on the market.
 Only a fraction of which are high quality danceable songs, and the remainder are either of mediocre quality or made only for listening.
 CD makers are aware of this.
 They mix the good and bad songs together to avoid selling only a few songs.
 As a result, a CD with twenty tracks may only contain one or two good, danceable songs, with the rest being subpar.
 Argentines who grew up in tango culture know what a good tango song is.
 They buy a CD for that one or two good songs and discard the rest.
 American tourists, on the other hand, buy a CD and play everything on it.
 Without adequate knowledge of tango music, they collect tango songs as indiscriminately as they collect tango steps, and they display a preference for exotic and alternative music.